Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Overview

-And while the network team might have built out a healthy library of these task automations, each automation likely only performs actions on a single network domain – coordination of cross-domain changes would need to be done manually via a swivel-chair approach.
-Automation and orchestration platforms enhance those basic functions – like receiving work orders, executing changes, and coordinating changes across multiple systems and domains – to increase the value of automation efforts.
-Adopting the right automation solution elevates a network team’s capabilities, enabling greater flexibility, higher capacity, and end-to-end process coverage.
+Network orchestration platforms enhance basic functions — like receiving work orders, executing changes, and coordinating changes across multiple systems and domains — to increase the value of existing and future automation efforts.
+Orchestration can be viewed as “automation of automations,” where individual automations are connected in a workflow so that service delivery speed can keep up with the scale and complexity of infrastructure.
+Adopting the right orchestration solution elevates a network team’s capabilities, enabling greater flexibility, higher capacity, and end-to-end process coverage.

-The Automation Process
+The Orchestration Process

 Next, we’ll look at each of our ten criteria through the lens of these three sets of capabilities and provide some questions to consider when making your evaluation.
-With these criteria and the three-step expose, enhance, and extend concept as the building blocks for your automation strategy, you’ll be well equipped to select the best possible solution for your organization.
+With these criteria and the three-step expose, enhance, and extend concept as the building blocks for your automation and orchestration strategy, you’ll be well equipped to select the best possible solution for your organization.

 Solution Evaluation Criteria